 I recently received a letter from a reader asking what the consequences are of dying without a will?
-Surprising, just 55 per cent of British Columbians have a signed, legally valid and up-to-date will.
-BC’s new Wills, Estates and Succession Act (“WESA”) dictates how your estate will be divided if you die without a will.…
+Surprising, just 55 percent of British Columbians have a signed, legally valid and up-to-date will.
+BC’s new Wills, Estates and Succession Act (“WESA”) dictates how your estate will be divided if you die without a will.
+It…

 Jody provides a full range of legal services in the area of Wills and Estates including the preparation of wills, powers of attorney, representation agreements and planned giving.
 Jody also provides estate administration services by helping individuals administer the estates of their loved ones.